adminho/machine-learning/README.md

 * First, install [ANACONDA](https://www.continuum.io/downloads)
 * Then, install library for Deep learning that I use 2 library including TensorFlow and Keras

-You can install TensorFlow from PyPI with command
+You can install TensorFlow from PyPI with the command

 `pip install tensorflow`

-You can also install Keras from PyPI:
+You can also install Keras from PyPI with the command

 `pip install keras`